Living Dharma: Every Day as the Field of Practice

 Knowledge in action is the essence of the Skillful Means teaching, where work is used as the ground for observing and learning from each experience.

-This retreat draws from instructions and contemplations found in these new books from Rinpoche:
+In addition to traditional sources, this retreat also draws from instructions and contemplations found in these new books from Rinpoche:

 Dimensions of Mind (2016) — This book presents a model of self-observation and self-communication, in which mind freely dialogues with Mind.
 An open, curious approach to Mind can surprise us, releasing great creativity and vitality into our lives.
 It is even possible for our most difficult emotions to be transformed into precious inner resources.
 This great treasure of Mind lives within you, and is yours to discover.